holoviz/panel/doc/tutorials/basic/align.md

 ).servable()
 ```

-We will now align the `Button` *center* horizontally.
+Now, let's align the button to the center horizontally using three different techniques:

+- Using the `align` parameter
+- Leveraging `Spacer` components
+- Adjusting margin values

-Run the code for each of the 3 *aligning techniques* below:
+Feel free to run the code snippets for each technique below and observe the changes.

+### Try it Out!

 :::::{tab-set}

 ::::{tab-item} Align
-:sync: align

 ```{pyodide}
 import panel as pn